eth-educators/ethstaker-guides/monitoring.md

 **Grafana** is a an open-source project used to visualize metrics.
 It can be used to create dashboards that easily show the metrics you are interested in.
 In our setup, it will query the metrics stored on Prometheus to show them in a browser with nice charts and diagrams.

 ![Monitoring - Overview](images/monitoring-overview.png)

+## What's next?

+You might want to add *alerting* to your setup.
+If so, check out my other [guide on how to do alerting for a validator on low resources with Prometheus and PagerDuty](alerting.md).

 ## Support